Kirkenes – Arctic adventures on the edge of Norway

 The Russian border town of Kirkenes under a blanket of snow

-A history of Kirkenes
+A short history of Kirkenes

 Activities in Kirkenes